 11. Foreign securities regulations

 Although the U.S. is a major market for security tokens, it is not the only one.
-In fact, many past token offerings prohibited participation of U.S. residents in an effort to avoid U.S. securities regulations.
-However, other countries also regulate offerings of securities.
+In fact, many past token offerings prohibited the participation of U.S. residents in an effort to avoid U.S. securities regulations.
+However, other countries also regulate the offerings of securities.